 - CDL with a BAC under .08 – 1-year CDL suspension, 90-day operator’s suspension.

 - Super Drunk Driving BAC .17 or Above (also called High BAC) – 1-year driver’s license suspension with the possibility of restrictions after 45 days of suspension, with an ignition interlock device.

 - Intoxicated Driving Causing Death or Serious Injury – Minimum of 1-year driver’s license revocation (minimum of 5 years if there was a prior revocation within 7 years).

 How can a Howell defense attorney help?

-Every lawyer is not the same and a skilled, aggressive, and experienced defense lawyer can help someone charged with OWI in a variety of ways.
+Every lawyer is not the same, and a skilled, aggressive, and experienced defense lawyer can help someone charged with OWI in a variety of ways.
 Police and laboratories make mistakes far more often than most people realize.
-If your lawyer is experienced enough with OWI defense, he or she may be able to identify any errors or failures to follow protocol and use that information to help get your charges reduced or dismissed.
+A lawyer experienced with OWI defense may be able to identify errors or failures in protocol and use that information to help get your charges reduced or dismissed.
 A violation of your constitutional rights, such as pulling your car over without reasonable suspicion, can necessitate the suppression of the evidence against you and the dismissal of the case.
 Additionally, a medical condition, such as diabetes or GERD, can explain a false reading on a breath or blood test result.
 Without a high-powered lawyer that is not afraid to stand up to the Livingston County Prosecutor’s Office, a defendant can expect to be manipulated or pushed into a plea that is not in his or her best interest and may result in an unnecessarily harsh sentence.
 The best hope of getting charges dismissed or reduced, saving your driver’s license, and keeping you out of jail is with a top Howell OWI defense lawyer.

 The Premier Defense Team in Howell, Michigan